trey-rosius/babysitter_api/README.md

 - How can you speak to other parents that have worked with them in the past ?
   <br />
-  And a ton of other questions.
+  And a ton of other concerns.

 BUT!!!!!
 <br />
-What if there's an online website just for stuff like this.
+What if there's an online service, just for stuff like this ?
-- Where you can meet people willing to carryout nanny duties.
+- Where you can meet people willing to carryout nanny duties?
 - You can post job offers
 - See Nanny ratings based on previous jobs they've completed
 - Book a nanny